gep13/gep13/input/blog/step-brothers.md

 Title: Step Brothers
 Published: 3/8/2008
 Tags:
-- Calgary
+- calgary
-- Lynn
+- lynn
-- Movies
+- movies
 ---

 If I had to sum up this film in one word, what would it be?